MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-how-it-works.md

 **Agent setup**

-From Migration Manager in the SharePoint admin center, the user downloads the agent setup file to a local computer or VM.
-The agent setup file prompts for two sets of credentials; the SharePoint Admin credentials to access your destination, and the Windows credentials that have read access to any of the network file shares you plan to migrate.
+From the SharePoint admin center, the user selects Migration and then File Shares.
+The user downloads the agent setup file and installs it on each Windows computer or virtual machine they want to use as migration agent.
+The agent setup file prompts for two sets of credentials; the SharePoint Admin credentials to access your destination and the Windows credentials that have read access to any of the network file shares you plan to migrate.

 This pair of credentials creates a trust with Migration Manager.
 Migration Manager now sees it as an available agent to which it can automatically distribute migrations tasks.